 Children with allergies to other foods/drugs including patients with severe hay fever requiring regular anti-histamines.

-These patients should be closely monitored for 15 minutes after injection of iohexol, and if the dose was given through a cannula, it should be left in until at least the end of the observation period.
+These patients should be closely monitored for 15 minutes after injection of Iohexol, and if the dose was given through a cannula, it should be left insitu until at least the end of the observation period.

 - Infants (under 1 year) require special consideration (Rationales 18 and 19).